 However, this dependency on technology also introduces vulnerabilities.
 Cybersecurity threats and the rapid obsolescence of technologies require supply chains to continuously adapt and invest in innovative solutions to remain resilient.

-The contemporary supply chain is not only shaped by market forces but also influenced by environmental, regulatory, and social pressures.
+The contemporary supply chain is not only shaped by market forces but also influenced by ESG: Environmental, Social and Governance.
 Stringent environmental regulations, changing consumer preferences, and evolving social expectations are reshaping supply chain practices.

 Companies must not only comply with these pressures but also proactively incorporate sustainability and social responsibility into their strategies to build resilient and future-proof supply chains.